JiauZhang/gn/docs/reference.md

     }

   There is also a generic "target" function for programmatically defined types (see "gn help target").

   You can define new types using templates (see "gn help template").
 A template defines some custom code that expands to one or more other targets.
+When a template is invoked, it is executed in the scope of the file that defined the template (as described above).
+To access values from the caller's scope, you must use the `invoker` variable (see "gn help template" for more on the invoker).

   Before executing the code inside the target's { }, the target defaults are applied (see "gn help set_defaults").
 It will inject implicit variable